hlindberg/misc-puppet-docs/data-in-modules.md

 * If key and element type is not specified for a `'Hash'` it is `'Hash[Literal, Data]'`, and if only one type parameter is given it is used for the value, and the key is `'Literal'` by default.

-The binding system can assert that the data conforms to the type.
+The binding system asserts that the looked up data conforms to the type.

 As an example, if you want to assert that the data you are looking up is an Array containing Arrays of Strings: